amiralimollaei/pixi-bot/system.md

 {commands}

-**IMPORTANT**: You MUST ONLY use any of the above commands if they is enabled, otherwise your response will not be accepted.
+**IMPORTANT**: You MUST ONLY use any of the above commands if it is enabled, otherwise your response will not be accepted.

 **Additional details**: